Application Status and Notification

 May I shorten my exchange studies at UC?

-If you need to leave UC before the end of your exchange period, contact your home university UC liaison and academic advisor to discuss your decision.
+If you need to leave UC before the end of your exchange period, contact your home university international office and academic advisor to discuss your decision.
 Leaving the program may affect your academic progress and standing at your home university.
 For more information about leaving UC after arrival, see Withdrawal from EAP Participation

 in the Student Guide